ADirin/DataBase_Solution/Week 1/Lecture_1.md

 ### Unique Index
 - **Definition:** An index that ensures all the values in the indexed column are unique.
+A unique index ensures that all values in a column are distinct.
+Unlike primary key indexes, a unique index can be created on columns that allow null values.
+This type of index is useful for enforcing uniqueness on non-primary key columns.

 | UserID | UserName   | Email                | RegistrationDate |
 |--------|------------|----------------------|------------------|